-The POS should disclose, in tabular form, the charter school's revenues and expenditures for the past three years (or shorter period of existence); the charter school's audited financial statements for the past three years (or for its entire period of existence, whichever is shorter); year-to-date comparison of actual results to budgeted results; and cash flow projections for the upcoming three years.
+The POS should disclose, in tabular form, the charter school's revenues and expenditures for the past five years (or shorter period of existence); the charter school's audited financial statements for the past three years (or for its entire period of existence, whichever is shorter); year-to-date comparison of actual results to budgeted results; and cash flow projections for the upcoming three years.
 Charter schools usually pledge their gross revenues (pledged revenues) to pay debt service, which will include their state per pupil aid.
-The POS should disclose all items of pledged revenues, the timing of state aid receipts, and should set forth annual debt service coverage ratios (DSCR) projections for at least the next three years.
-If not adequately covered by the audited financial statements, the POS should also disclose the charter school's budgeting process, its outstanding and planned indebtedness, the identity of existing lenders and investors, the school's endowment(s) and distribution policies, its liquidity sources including the school's access to state-sponsored, bank, or third-party manager cash flow funding if needed.
+The POS should disclose all items of pledged revenues, the timing of state aid receipts in relation to enrollment, and should set forth annual debt service coverage ratios (DSCR) projections through the maturity of proposed bonds.
+The POS should also disclose the charter school's capital funding programs, budgeting process, liquidity plan, outstanding and planned indebtedness, terms of any outstanding debt, the identity of existing lenders and investors, material lease obligations, the school's endowment(s), and the school's access to state-sponsored, bank, or third-party manager cash flow funding if needed.

-EXISTING CHARTER SCHOOL FACILITY SUITABILITY, CAPEX NEEDS & INSURANCE COVERAGE educational and athletic programs.
-The POS should also disclose the charter school's current capital funding programs (including for technology), any building code issues, the amount of any reserves needed to maintain the facility, and the scope of its property and liability insurance coverage (including business interruption insurance) and any large deductibles, and its security systems.
-To the extent relevant, the POS should disclose the charter school's student busing programs, student transportation means, its parking capacity, and its access to athletic facilities.
+CHARTER SCHOOL FACILITY SUITABILITY AND FUTURE CAPEX DISCLOSURE

+The POS should disclose the location, age, and suitability of the charter school's buildings ability to serve the current and projected student enrollment and its educational and athletic programs (the facility).
+The POS should also disclose the charter's capital budget and the amount of any reserves needed to maintain the facility, the scope of its property and liability insurance coverage, and the charter school's student busing programs, its parking capacity, its access to athletic facilities, and its security systems.